Alaska Practice Tests

 If you are 21 years or older, you must also pass an alcohol awareness test.
 The test is mandatory after your 21th birthday when you want to renew a license or upgrade from a permit to a license.
 Exemptions exist for anyone who obtained their Alaska driver license prior to October 21st, 2008 and all applicants 21 and older transferring a license from another state.

-Number of Questions on the Alaska Written Knowledge Test
+How many Questions are on the Alaska Written Knowledge Test

-The DMV written knowledge test has 20 questions.
+The DMV written knowledge test in Alaska has 20 questions.
 You must correctly answer 16 questions to pass (80% passing score.)

 More Practice Tests